 According to the recent Plant Engineering’s Maintenance survey, 74% of facilities outsource at least one part of their maintenance operations.
 The main reasons being lack of time and manpower and too many specialized skills required.

-An approved or qualified vendors list should be readily available complete with each asset specific identifier (equipment ID, serial/make/model number etc.), account numbers, contractors email address and all phone numbers.
+An approved or qualified vendor list should be readily available complete with each asset-specific identifier (equipment ID, serial/make/model number, etc.), account numbers, contractors’ email address, and all phone numbers.

-Other helpful information includes hours of operation, separate after hour service call procedures, Account Representative’s name or the name of specific service personnel with direct contact information and any notes that are needed to place a service call with minimal hassle.
+Other helpful information includes hours of operation, separate after-hour service call procedures, the Account Representative’s name, or the name of specific service personnel with direct contact information and any notes that are needed to place a service call with minimal hassle.

 Here is some advice on how to introduce the new workflow and software to your team.

 Present new software and procedures

 If you have a bigger maintenance team, the chances are that only a few of them were actively involved in the whole implementation process.
 Spend some additional time to ensure they know how to use it properly and then use them to train the rest of your maintenance staff.

 During the training sessions, the written materials along with truncated step-by-step guides (cheat sheet) and a hands-on demo of your selected CMMS will best communicate the changes to your maintenance approach.

 Training sessions may be broken into seven segments to provide a comprehensive illustration of the PM program:

 Instruction of newly adopted procedures